elixir-ecto/ecto/guides/Getting Started.md

 The `--sup` option ensures that this application has [a supervision tree](http://elixir-lang.org/getting-started/mix-otp/supervisor-and-application.html), which we'll need for Ecto a little later on.

 To add Ecto to this application, there are a few steps that we need to take.
-The first step will be adding Ecto and an adapter called Postgrex to our `mix.exs` file, which we'll do by changing the `deps` definition in that file to this:
+The first step will be adding Ecto and a driver called Postgrex to our `mix.exs` file, which we'll do by changing the `deps` definition in that file to this:

 ```elixir
 defp deps do